TERMS & CONDITIONS – Membership 2021/2022

 - You must have achieved overall “Good” rating with the CQC and not received “inadequate” in any criteria (if applicable)

 Non-regulated services may achieve ‘Community Gold‘ status by meeting all of the applicable criteria above.

-Please note that once you have reached Gold Membership status, this will remain active for a 12 month period from the day the Gold Membership has been awarded.
-Additionally, if any of the above becomes evident once the provider has reached Gold status, HCPA reserves the right to suspend Gold and associated benefits.
+Please note that once you have reached Gold Membership status, this will remain active for a 12-month period from the day the Gold Membership has been awarded.
+Additionally, if any of the above becomes void once the provider has reached gold status, HCPA reserves the right to suspend Gold and associated benefits.

 Associate Members & Direct Employers